Discover folk - the CRM for people-powered businesses

 Differentiation

-• Email tracking and snippets: Track email opens and use snippets to save time on repetitive responses.
+- Email tracking and snippets: Track email opens and use snippets to save time on repetitive responses across team communications.

-• Contacts: Keep all your client information in one place, making it easy to manage and follow up.
+- Contacts: Keep all client information in one place, making it easy to manage and follow up, though coordination across 20-50 team members may require additional organization.

-• Google Workspace integrations: Seamlessly integrate with Google Workspace for a smooth workflow.
+- Google Workspace integrations: Seamlessly integrate with Google Workspace for a smooth workflow, beneficial for teams already using Google's ecosystem.

-• Mobile access: Manage your CRM on the go with mobile access, perfect for busy photographers.
+- Mobile access: Manage your CRM on the go with mobile access, perfect for busy photography teams working across multiple locations.

 Pros

-• Seamless Gmail integration: Manage CRM activities directly from your Gmail inbox, streamlining your workflow.
+- Seamless Gmail integration: Manage CRM activities directly from your Gmail inbox, streamlining workflow for teams already using Google's ecosystem.

-• User-friendly and intuitive: Minimal training required, making it accessible even for those new to CRM software.
+- User-friendly and intuitive: Minimal training required, making it accessible even for those new to CRM software, though coordination across 20-50 team members may require additional structure.

-• Customizable pipelines: Tailor pipelines to fit your photography business processes, like client management and project tracking.
+- Customizable pipelines: Tailor pipelines to fit your photography business processes, like client management and project tracking across team members.

-• Email tracking and automation: Improve communication with features like email tracking, mail merge, and automated follow-ups.
+- Email tracking and automation: Improve communication with features like email tracking, mail merge, and automated follow-ups across team communications.

-• Collaboration features: Share pipelines, emails, and notes in real-time, enhancing teamwork within your photography business.
+- Collaboration features: Share pipelines, emails, and notes in real-time, enhancing teamwork within your photography business, though may be limited for larger teams.

 Cons

-• Limited advanced CRM features: Lacks detailed analytics and advanced reporting, which may be needed for more complex business needs.
+- Limited advanced CRM features: Lacks detailed analytics and advanced reporting, which may be essential for photography businesses with 20-50 team members requiring comprehensive business insights.

-• Reliance on Gmail: Not suitable for businesses using other email platforms, and dependent on Gmail's functionality.
+- Reliance on Gmail: Not suitable for businesses using other email platforms, and dependent on Gmail's functionality, which may limit flexibility for diverse team needs.

-• Basic mobile experience: Mobile app is more limited compared to the desktop version, which might be inconvenient for on-the-go use.
+- Basic mobile experience: Mobile app is more limited compared to the desktop version, which might be inconvenient for on-the-go use across multiple photographers and locations.

-• Integration limitations: Fewer integrations with other software tools, which might limit effectiveness for businesses relying on various third-party applications.
+- Integration limitations: Fewer integrations with other software tools, which might limit effectiveness for businesses relying on various third-party applications across their operation.

-• Potential email clutter: Managing a large volume of CRM data within an email interface can lead to clutter and disorganization.
+- Potential email clutter: Managing a large volume of CRM data within an email interface can lead to clutter and disorganization, especially problematic for larger teams managing multiple client projects.

 Price and plans